 Your mortgage is probably one of your biggest monthly bills.
 Imagine life without that massive outgoing – what could you do with the extra money each month?
 Okay, now stop imagining and start making it happen.

 Of course, the amount you could save will depend on your personal circumstances.
-There’s a useful overpayment calculator available via the MoneySavingExpert website.
+Have a look at this useful overpayment calculator available via the MoneySavingExpert website to see how much you could save.

 Many lenders only allow a fixed amount of overpayments a year, often around 10 percent.
 Check what yours allows you to do.
 After that there may be a penalty to pay.
 Instead of paying a penalty, save up anything over the allowance and use it to pay off a chunk when you come to re-mortgage.
 The more you can pay, the faster you’ll repay your mortgage.